 We will be happy to assist you with applying for a replacement passport.
 Before coming to the Embassy, it is a good idea to report the loss/theft to the nearest police station.
 Filing a police report will assist you if someone else finds your passport and tries to use your identity.

-Step One: Assemble all the Documents
+Step 1: Assemble all the documents

 For the Embassy to replace your passport, we will need to verify your citizenship and identity.
 If possible, please be prepared to submit a photocopy of your lost/stolen passport, your U.S. birth certificate, Consular Report of Birth Abroad, or Naturalization Certificate.
-We also will need some proof of your identity such as a foreign passport, a national identity card, a driver’s license, a military ID card, school ID card, etc. If you are traveling and have copies of these items back in the States, please ask a family member of friend to scan them and send them to us by email or fax at +386-1-200-5535.
+We also will need some proof of your identity such as a foreign passport, a national identity card, a driver’s license, a military ID card, school ID card, etc.

 - Police report, if you have one.

-Step Two: Make an Appointment
+Step 2: Make an Appointment

-Step Three: Appear at the Embassy
+Step 3: Appear at the Embassy